Secret Service code name

 The United States Secret Service uses code names for U.S. presidents, first ladies, and other prominent persons and locations.
 The use of such names was originally for security purposes and dates to a time when sensitive electronic communications were not routinely encrypted; today, the names simply serve for purposes of brevity, clarity, and tradition.
 The Secret Service does not choose these names, however.
 The White House Communications Agency maintains a list that candidates choose from, often choosing ones that resonate with them personally.

 According to an established protocol, good codewords are unambiguous words that can be easily pronounced and readily understood by those who transmit and receive voice messages by radio or telephone regardless of their native language.
 Traditionally, all family members' code names start with the same letter.

-The codenames change over time for security purposes, but are often publicly known.
-For security, codenames are generally picked from a list of such 'good' words, but avoiding the use of common words which could likely be intended to mean their normal definitions.
+The code names change over time for security purposes, but are often publicly known.
+For security, code names are generally picked from a list of such 'good' words, but avoiding the use of common words which could likely be intended to mean their normal definitions.